ventus-ag/documentation/content/products/networking/manage-networks.md

 ## Add Interface
 To add additional Interface to the selected VM, do the following:
+- ensure that you have already created Networks with associated Subnets;
 - click on the ADD INTERFACE icon;
 - select one of the available Networks, optionally specify *Fixed IPs* on the next opened *Add interface window* and click on the ADD icon:
 ![](../../../assets/images/networks/10.png?width=35pc&classes=border,shadow)